 In this case, you should create one gene model for each part of the gene, each one having a “Part“ attribute (the value must be the number of the fragment, starting with 1 at the 5′ end of your gene) and the word “Partial” in the comment tab of the annotation editor.

 Gene X is spread over 2 scaffolds

 Because genomes can be very fragmented, it is often the case that your gene is not completely included in one unique scaffold.
 For these cases, you have to annotate separately the two fragments, but use the same name and symbol.
-For each part of the gene, you have to add an attribute in the “Information editor”.
-Select “Part” in the Tag column, and the value must be the number of the fragment, starting with 1 at the 5′ end of your gene.
+For each part of the gene, you have to add an attribute in the “Annotation editor”.
+Select “Part” in the first column, and the value must be the number of the fragment, starting with 1 at the 5′ end of your gene.